Chemical design of functional nanomaterials

 Semiconductor pnictides (such as III-V: GaN, GaAs, InP, InSb, InAs, etc) NCs.

 Their chemistry is far behind that of metal NCs or chalcogenides QDs, especially for near and mid-infrared.
-Therefore, to enhance their performance, I plan to develop new synthetic routes for high-quality and upscalable synthetic methods for core-only and core-shell heterostructure.
+Therefore, to enhance their performance, we plan to develop new synthetic routes for high-quality and upscalable synthetic methods for core-only and core-shell heterostructure.
 Their ligands will be optimized for the chemistry of these systems with the aim of obtaining stable inks for the fabrication of high-performance photodetectors.
 Those QDs-based inks are still a strong candidate as non-toxic active materials, especially for infrared sensing devices that will impact autonomous cars and medicine.

 Hard nanomaterials (part 2)